filamentphp/filament/docs/03-forms.md

 title: Building Forms
 ---

-<p class="lg:text-2xl">Filament comes with a powerful form builder which can be used to create intuitive, dynamic, and contextual forms in the admin panel.</p>
+Filament comes with a powerful form builder which can be used to create intuitive, dynamic, and contextual forms in the admin panel.

 Forms have a schema, which is an array that contains many form components.
 The schema defines the form's [fields](#fields), their [validation rules](#validation), and their [layout](#layout) in the form.